Build Your Career with Construction NVQs

 - NVQ Level 2 Diploma in Building Maintenance Multi-Trade Repair & Refurbishment Operations

-A Construction NVQ opens the door to career progression and additional industry-recognised credentials—such as the CSCS card.
-The Construction Skills Certification Scheme (CSCS) is a key system in the UK that verifies a worker’s qualifications through colour-coded ID cards.
-Holding the right CSCS card helps employers and clients instantly recognise your skills and commitment to safety and professionalism.
+A Construction NVQ opens the door to career progression and further industry-recognised credentials such as the CSCS card.
+The Construction Skills Certification Scheme (CSCS) verifies a worker’s qualifications through colour-coded ID cards, helping employers and clients instantly recognise your skills and commitment to safety.
+Once you’ve completed the relevant NVQ, you’ll be eligible to apply for the appropriate CSCS card.

-Once you’ve completed the relevant Construction NVQ, you’ll be eligible to apply for the appropriate CSCS card.
-If you’re just starting your NVQ, you may be able to apply for a Red Trainee CSCS Card—provided you’re enrolled and have passed the CITB Health, Safety and Environment Test.
-This trainee card lasts for five years, giving you ample time to complete your NVQ.
+If you’re just starting your NVQ, you may be able to apply for a Red Trainee CSCS Card — provided you’re enrolled and have passed the CITB Health, Safety and Environment Test.
+This trainee card lasts five years, giving you ample time to complete your NVQ.
+While CSCS cards aren’t a legal requirement, most UK construction sites require them, and they’ve become a standard across the industry.

 NVQ Assessment Visits